svilsen/PartialCharges/README.md

 modelling SOH by random forest (RF), and `keras` modelling SOH by feed forward neural networks (NN).

-This code was used to generate the results for the paper “Using battery partial charging for reliable state-of-health estimation” (submitted).
+This code was used to generate the results for the paper “Sensitivity analysis for reliable state-of-health estimation based on battery partial charging” (accepted in Cell Reports Physical Science).

 ## Data